AGuyNamedDJ/Jamal-Backend/README.md

         7. Endpoint to deleteRenter:
             - A DELETE request to '/:id' removes a specific renter, identified by their id, from the database.
         8. Exports:
-            - Exported 'salonRentersRouter' so that it can be used in other parts of your application.
+            - Exported 'salonRentersRouter' so that it can be used in other parts of the application.

     -- salonSuites.js
         1. Imports: